Nilpena edicara national park large

-If you haven’t heard of Nilpena Ediacara National Park and have been dreaming of South Australia’s Flinders Ranges, our newest national park is the reason to start planning a visit there in 2023.
+If you haven’t heard of Nilpena Ediacara National Park and have been dreaming of South Australia’s Flinders Ranges, now is the time to visit.

 This national park is unlike any other in South Australia, possibly even the world, and will profile the state’s outback region in a whole new light.

-Here’s why it needs to be added to your bucketlist for your 2023 adventures:
+Here’s why it needs to be added to your bucket list:

 1. It has international historical significance

-On the western fringes of the Flinders Ranges, about 500 km north of Adelaide, roughly 60,000 hectares of land has been set aside to become a national park.
+On the western fringes of the Flinders Ranges, about 500 km north of Adelaide, roughly 90,000 hectares of land has been protected as a national park.
+National parks are areas of significance relating to wildlife, natural features, landscapes and especially for our Aboriginal and cultural heritage.

-And it’s also to celebrate a discovery that has already been attracting international attention.
-In fact, Nilpena is at the centre of a nomination currently being prepared to submit a bid for World Heritage listing for the Flinders Ranges in 2024.
+Nilpena Ediacara National Park has all of this and more.
+In fact, Nilpena is at the centre of a nomination currently being prepared to submit a bid for World Heritage listing for the Flinders Ranges.

 Ediacaran fossil site - Nilpena Station, South Australia

-Nilpena Ediacara National Park has all of this but something more that is extra special.
-The resounding fact is that Nilpena Ediacara National Park has been identified as the place where evidence of the emergence of Earth’s earliest complex animal life has been discovered.
+Something that makes the park extra special is the resounding fact that Nilpena Ediacara National Park is the place where evidence of the emergence of Earth’s earliest complex animal life has been discovered.

 We’re talking pre-dinosaurs or even pre-land plants.
 The likes of NASA have been backing the research at Nilpena for some time now, through the University of California, Riverside, to understand how animal life evolves on a planet.